Isaacre98/90DayAI_Sprint/README.md

 ## 🧠 Why This Exists

 This sprint is part of my career pivot into AI.
-My background in psychology and analytics gives me a unique edge in understanding both data and human behavior — now I’m sharpening the technical edge with hands-on builds.
+My background in psychology and analytics gives me a unique edge in understanding both data and human behavior, now I’m sharpening the technical edge with hands-on builds.

 ---